charlesxu90/phbuilder/README.md

 `cmake .. -DGMX_BUILD_OWN_FFTW=ON -DGMX_GPU=CUDA -DGMX_USE_RDTSCP=ON -DCMAKE_INSTALL_PREFIX=/usr/local/gromacs_constantph`
 4. Clone phbuilder (this) repository.
 5. Add phbuilder directory to PYTHONPATH by adding `export PYTHONPATH=$PYTHONPATH:/path/to/phbuilder` to your `~/.bashrc` file (and reload terminal(s)).
+6. Currently, the `lambdagrouptypes.dat` file should be in your working directory in order for phbuilder to work.
+Additionally, you should update the force field path in lambdagrouptypes.dat to `/where/you/cloned/phbuilder/ffield/charmm36-mar2019-m6.ff`.

+<b>Required Python packages</b>

+* argcomplete (requires more than just installing in pip, look into this)
+* argparse (should be a simple `pip3 install argparse`)
+* configparser (should be a simple `pip3 install configparser`)
+* os (should be a simple `pip3 install os`)

 ---